National Bureau of Economic Research: Funding

 The NBER is funded by grants from government agencies, private foundations, corporate and individual contributions, and income from the NBER's investment portfolio.
-The largest donators are the National Institutes of Health, the National Science Foundation, the Social Security Administration, and the Alfred P. Sloan Foundation.
+The largest funders are the National Institutes of Health, the National Science Foundation, the Social Security Administration, and the Alfred P. Sloan Foundation.

 Policy impact

 In a 2010 report by the University of Pennsylvania, the NBER was ranked as the second most influential domestic economic policy think tank, after the Brookings Institution.

 Recession markers

 The NBER is known for its start and end dates of U.S. recessions.
 The NBER is seen by some as an arbiter of whether the U.S. is in a recession.
 The National Bureau of Economic Research (NBER) does not function as a real-time arbiter in determining the onset and duration of recessions but rather as a retrospective marker.
 The origins of this role can be traced to the 1960s when the Commerce Department began publishing a digest that relied on NBER's analysis of the business cycle.
 The recession markers are made by the Business Cycle Dating Committee, whose eight members are selected by the president of the NBER.
 The eight members tend to be highly distinguished economists.
 The NBER's Business Cycle Dating Committee, responsible for officially dating recessions, does not make real-time judgments or predict economic downturns.
 The committee's meetings are neither publicized nor on a fixed schedule.
 The board's decisions are not always unanimous, but the disagreements within the committee tend not to be about the presence of a recession; rather they are about the specific start and end points of the recession.

 The NBER uses a broader definition of a recession than commonly appears in the media.
 The media commonly define a recession as two consecutive quarters of a shrinking gross domestic product (GDP).
 In contrast, the NBER defines a recession as "a significant decline in economic activity spread across the economy, lasting more than a few months, normally visible in real GDP, real income, employment, industrial production, and wholesale-retail sales".
 Business cycle dates are determined by the NBER dating committee.
 Typically, these dates correspond to peaks and troughs in real GDP, although not always so.